drolsen/webpack-cdn-inject/README.md

 JS configurations are injected into bottom of your document's body, while CSS configurations are injected into the bottom of the head of your document (below any existing tags).

+Webpack CDN Inject supports HTMLWebpackPlugin and will inject CDN link / script tags into the document compiled by this plugin automatically.

+However, Webpack CDN Inject also comes with a fallback approach for builds not using HTMLWebpackPlugin by means of a programmatic install of CDN link / tags.
+In these build types, a little more configuration might be necessary so please see entry options.

 ---
 ### Install
 ```